Find a spider by...

-Uncertain; however, Erigone species are said to live primarily in moss and moist leaf litter or on pastures and low green vegetation where the humidity is high
+Uncertain but Erigone species are said to build small webs in moss or moist leaf litter or on pastures and low green vegetation where the humidity is high

-The male specimen shown on this page has the row of saw teeth along the outer edge of each chelicera) which is
+The male specimen shown on this page has the row of 'saw teeth' along the outer edge of each chelicera